What to Expect in an Immigration Psychological Evaluation

 Report Generation & Review

-Your forensic report (12 to 25 pages) is drafted following a 14-section structure with DSM-5 diagnostic impressions.
+Your forensic report (12 to 25 pages) is drafted with DSM-5-TR diagnostic impressions.
 The report is weighted toward your strongest hardship areas identified during screening.
-The licensed therapist evaluator reviews for clinical accuracy, forensic tone, and completeness.
+The licensed evaluator reviews for clinical accuracy, forensic tone, and completeness.

 Step 6